otto-de/TeamDojo/README.md

 The corresponding skill status for a team is determined and set in the AchievableSkillDTO and passed as part of the JSON string on to the frontend.

+At the frontend, the skillstatus information in the JSON-string from the backend is deserialized into a typescript object (SkillStatus enum in the
+IAchievableSkill Typescript type).

+The Skillstatus information at the frontend is used to calculate the number of teams that have acquired a given skill, to display the status of a skill for a given team, to toggle status from one state to another.